-This reference is included as a resource to better understand the intent and purpose of the Student Service Association.
+The following are excerpts taken from the original notes on the transition from ASBYU to BYUSA.
+This reference is included as a historical record and a resource to better understand the intent and purpose of the Student Service Association.
 This is not guiding language in and of itself.
 Some of the comments included here refer to elements of BYUSA which have changed over time, such as the Vision and Mission, and even to functional differences, such as references to community service activities because at the time the organizational roots of what is now Y-Serve was an area of BYUSA.